 Therefore, users need a computer with optimized performance such as better visual experience.
 To achieve that, many people choose to upgrade their GPU (Graphics Processing Unit) by adding extra graphics cards (also known as video cards).
 Or, they just replace the old video card with a new high-end graphics card.

-Related article: How to Install a Graphics Card in Your Computer?
+Related article: How to Install a New Graphics Card in Your Computer?
 See a Guide!

 How to Upgrade GPU?

 How to upgrade the graphics card?
 In a computer, many functional components or parts are installed on a sheet of plastic board with circuits printed on, which is called the motherboard, system board or mainboard.
 It functions as a central platform to gather all hardware equipment together, thus those peripheral components can communicate with each other and support the computer to work.

 Among the great many computer components, there are many kinds of cards that should be connected to the motherboard via slots, including graphics cards, sound cards, network cards and memory cards.
 The hard drives and Ethernet hardware also need to be installed in the motherboard slots.

 As for the various graphics card slots on the motherboard, they are pre-assigned for different cards or hard disks mentioned in the above.
 For graphics cards, there are specialized slots.
 Only when video cards are installed in those specialized slots, can they work.

 This article lists 20 motherboard components as well as briefly introduces their functions.